 The perfect hero in historical romance.
 Is there one?
 What fantasy do readers want?

-There are the usual complaints of women who dislike emotionally scared men (except for Fifty Shades, apparently), along with arrogant aristocrats and walking cardboard characters (boy that term gets used a lot).
-Frankly, I think women who look for the perfect hero want a type of man they can fall in love with during the story.
-Women are looking for romance and ways to live vicariously through storytelling, no doubt to soothe our lack of it in real life.
+There are the usual complaints of women who dislike emotionally damaged men, along with arrogant aristocrats and walking cardboard characters (boy that term gets used a lot).
+I think readers who look for the perfect hero want a type of man they can fall in love with during the story.
+Women are looking for romance and ways to live vicariously through storytelling, sometimes to soothe our lack of it in real life.
 If you love historical romance, then no doubt you want a swoon-worthy, good-looking chap in breaches, boots, with a ruffled shirt, and white cravat.

 So what is the perfect hero?
 If we look at the typical male stereotypes in works of centuries past, we can categorize them in a variety of ways.

 The Darcy Type – Prideful and arrogant but humbled in the presence of one woman.
 His good sense and social class tell him to walk away.
 Instead, he bemoans his tortured and bewitched existence as if he’s helpless to resist.
 “In vain have I struggled, it will not do.
 You must allow me to tell you how ardently I admire and love you.”